-Finding Signal With Counterfactual Thinking
+Finding Signal with Counterfactual Thinking

-There's one thing, though, that is always a waste of time: consuming and acting upon incorrect information.
+There is one thing, though, that is always a waste of time: consuming and acting upon incorrect information.

 The rest is opinion and superstition, in the best of cases, and outright misinformation and charlatanism, in the worst of cases.

-Actually follow through the thought process until it's grounded in evidence and facts that don't depend upon opinion or interpretation.
+Actually follow the thought process through until it's grounded in evidence and facts that don't depend upon opinion or interpretation.

-Usually you have two options; (i) do X; and (ii) do nothing;
+Usually you have two options: (i) do X; and (ii) do nothing.

 If it's still not clear what you should do, estimate the worst and best outcomes for each of the options.
-Concretely considering “what's the worst that can happen?” often helps concretely lay out surprisingly acceptable risks and outcomes.
+Concretely considering “what's the worst that can happen?” often helps lay out surprisingly acceptable risks and outcomes.

 This thinking device can be enhanced further by considering the outcomes, leading to a 2-by-2 matrix.